ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms.
-Partly sunny, with a high near 79.
+Mostly cloudy, with a high near 77.
          East northeast wind 5 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms.
-Partly cloudy, with a low around 62.
+Mostly cloudy, with a low around 62.
 Northeast wind 5 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
-Mostly sunny, with a high near
+Partly sunny, with a high near
-         79. North northeast wind around 8 mph.<br></div>
+         77. North northeast wind around 8 mph.<br></div>
    </p>
 </div>